ucl-ihi/CodeClub/_build/rules.md

 1. _BYOL_ (Bring your own laptop)

-    Or use IHI laptop (Linux OS) we borrow for the sessions
+    Or use IHI laptop (Ubuntu OS) we borrow for the sessions

 1. Be nice